bender-joe/WaterWise/README.md

 UCF Senior Design Project Group #4 2016

 Group Members:
-Joe Bender
+Joe B.
-Joseph Johnson IV
+Joseph J. IV
-Akeem Liburd
+Akeem L.
-Matt LaRue
+Matt L.

-This repository contains all of the source code for the WaterWise project.
+This repository contains all of the arduino source code for the WaterWise project.